neutron-org/testnets/quark/testcases/ICA+ICQ.md

 If you don't have `atom`s, then you can go through the following steps:

 - If you don't have Keplr [install it](https://www.keplr.app/),
-- If you don't have  CosmosHub testnet in your Keplr, go to this [Jsfiddle](https://jsfiddle.net/kht96uvo/1/),
+- If you don't have  CosmosHub testnet in your Keplr, go to this [Jsfiddle](https://jsfiddle.net/kht96uvo/1/), a `theta-testnet-001` network will be now available in Keplr,
 - Copy your CosmosHub testnet address (or generate a new one),
 - Go to [Faucet](https://discord.com/channels/669268347736686612/953697793476821092) channel in Discord and get your `atoms`.